SLMillar/hobby-selector/en/step_1.md

 --- task ---

-Drag the `clear screen` block from the `basic` menu and place it inside the `on logo pressed` block.
+Drag the `clear screen` block from the `Basic` menu and place it inside the `on logo pressed` block.

 ![TODO - replace with embedded blocks](images/clear-screen.png)